Process-Centric Analysis of Agentic Software Systems: Related Work

-\textbf{Analysis of SWE Agents.} There has been preliminary effort to identify areas where SWE-agents excel and where they perform poorly.
-Analysis of agent performance on multi-file issues \citep{ganhotra2025multifile} and single-file saturation studies \citep{ganhotra2025saturation} reveal that state-of-the-art SWE-agents struggle significantly with multi-file issues.
-Recent works have called for richer evaluation paradigms that account for efficiency, robustness, and reasoning quality~\cite{wang2023survey,park2023generative,shinn2023reflexion,liu2023agentbench,liu2025empirical,ceka2025understanding}.
-Further research \citep{deshpande2025trail, cemri2025multi} have explored the failure modes of SWE-agents by analyzing their trajectories, identifying various reasons for failure including incorrect fault localization, inability to understand complex code dependencies, and challenges in maintaining context across multiple files. \citet{deshpande2025trail} release TRAIL (Trace Reasoning and Agentic Issue Localization), a taxonomy of errors and a corresponding benchmark of 148 large human-annotated traces from GAIA and SWE-Bench Lite. \citet{cemri2025multi} propose MAST (Multi-Agent System Failure Taxonomy) for multi-agent systems.
-They collect 150 traces spanning 5 multi-agent systems across 5 benchmarks , but require human-annotations for their taxonomy and analysis.
+In the last few years, numerous autonomous agents have emerged for automated issue resolution and software engineering tasks~\citep{SWE-agent, OpenHands, aider, chen2024coder, moatless, liu2024marscode, composio_agent}. \approach is designed to be generic and can be used to represent and analyze different agentic programming systems.
+Recent works have called for richer evaluation paradigms that account for efficiency, robustness, and reasoning quality~\cite{wang2024survey,park2023generative,shinn2023reflexion,liu2023agentbench,liu2025empirical,ceka2025understanding}. \citep{bouzenia2025understanding} analyzes thought-action-result trajectories of software agents to study their interaction patterns and recurring behaviors.
+Others~\citep{deshpande2025trail, cemri2025multi} have explored the failure modes of SWE-agents by analyzing their trajectories. \citet{deshpande2025trail} release TRAIL (Trace Reasoning and Agentic Issue Localization), a taxonomy of errors and a corresponding benchmark of 148 large human-annotated traces from GAIA and SWE-Bench Lite. \citet{cemri2025multi} propose MAST (Multi-Agent System Failure Taxonomy) for multi-agent systems, that, despite our technique, require human annotations for analysis.

-\citet{ceka2025understanding} build a flow graph where nodes represent agent actions categorized by project understanding, context understanding and patching and testing actions.
-However, their analysis is manual and limited in scope.
-For instance, their analysis for bug localization was performed manually on 20 issues out of 500 issues in SWE-Bench Verified. \citet{liu2025empirical} develop a taxonomy of LLM failure modes for SWE tasks comprising of 3 primary phases, 9 main categories, and 25 fine-grained subcategories.
-They use the taxonomy to identify why and how tools fail and pinpoint issues like unproductive iterative loops in agent-based tools.
+\citet{ceka2025understanding} builds a taxonomy of decision-making pathways based on agents' execution traces, categorized by project understanding, context understanding, and patching and testing actions.
+Their bug-localization analysis was performed manually on 20 issues from 500 in SWE-Bench Verified. \citet{liu2025empirical} develops a taxonomy of LLM failure modes for SWE tasks comprising 3 primary phases, 9 main categories, and 25 fine-grained subcategories.
+They identify tool usage failures and pinpoint issues such as unproductive iterative loops in agent-based tools.
 However, their underlying cause analysis is conducted manually on 150/500 issues.